List Of Handheld Game Systems

 Frequently Asked Questions (FAQ)

 • Which handheld system had the best games?
 Again, this is a matter of personal opinion.
-However, the Game Boy, Game Boy Advance, Nintendo DS, and Nintendo 3DS all boast extensive libraries of critically acclaimed titles.
+Still, the Game Boy, Game Boy Advance, Nintendo DS, and Nintendo 3DS all boast extensive libraries of critically acclaimed titles.

 • What are some popular handheld game franchises?
 Pokémon, Super Mario, The Legend of Zelda, Metroid, and Fire Emblem are amongst the most popular and enduring franchises within handheld gaming history.